sipeed/MaixPy/docs/doc/en/README.md

 ### Prepare the TF Image Card and Insert it into the Device

 If the package you purchased includes a TF card, it already contains the factory image.
 If the TF card was not installed in the device at the factory, you will first need to carefully open the case (be careful not to tear the ribbon cables inside) and then insert the TF card.
-Additionally, since the firmware from the factory may be outdated, you can follow the instructions on [Upgrading and Flashing the System](https://wiki.sipeed.com/maixpy/doc/zh/basic/os.html) to upgrade the system to the latest version.
+Additionally, since the firmware from the factory may be outdated, it is highly recommended to follow the instructions on [Upgrading and Flashing the System](https://wiki.sipeed.com/maixpy/doc/zh/basic/os.html) to upgrade the system to the latest version.

 If you did not purchase a TF card, you need to flash the system onto a self-provided TF card.
 Please refer to [Upgrading and Flashing the System](./basic/os.md) for the flashing method, and then install it on the board.